CyberKnife treatments involve a team approach in which several specialists participate.

 If you are undergoing CyberKnife treatment for a spinal or body (non-head) lesion, you may require a short outpatient procedure to implant several small metal markers (fiducials) near the tumor to enable the CyberKnife system to track tumor position throughout treatment.
 Lesions in the head do not require this step.

 A custom soft mask (for head/neck treatments) or body mold is formed and used to help minimize movement during the treatment and ensure your comfort.
 The process is simple and painless.

 Wear comfortable clothing and no jewelry.
-Try to relax knowing this will be a painless procedure.
+Try to relax, knowing this will be a painless procedure.
 Feel free to bring a list of questions to ask the CyberKnife team.
-They are there to ensure your comfort and safety.
+The team is there to ensure your comfort and safety.

 You will be asked to lie on the treatment table and be fitted with the custom mask or body mold made earlier during the set-up process.
 Generally, no sedation or anesthesia is required because the treatment is painless.

 During treatment, you will need to lie still.
 You will be awake throughout the entire procedure, which typically lasts 30-90 minutes depending on the complexity of your tumor.
 The image-guidance system periodically takes x-ray images and compares them to data from the CT scan to ensure the radiation is targeted accurately to the tumor.

 If you are undergoing single-session radiosurgery treatment, your treatment is complete, and you can usually leave the facility and resume normal activity immediately.
 If your physician prescribes a “hypo-fractionated” or staged treatment, you will need to return for additional daily treatments (you will need to return for no more than four additional treatment days).